Best practices for second-generation Car-Parrinello ab initio molecular dynamics with CP2K/Quickstep

-To demonstrate how to conduct CP2G AIMD simulations using the CP2K/\textsc{Quickstep} code \cite{CP2K}, we start with our ubiquitous 32 liquid water system at ambient conditions (T=300~K, P=1~bar, a=9.8528~\AA) \cite{TDKwater2009}.
-Specifically, we will use the geometry of \textsc{/cp2k/tests/QS/benchmark/H2O-32.inp}, which has been equilibrated using the TIP5P force field \cite{MahoneyJorgensen2000}.
-The employed Goedecker-Teter-Hutter (GTH) pseudopotentials \cite{GTH1996, HGH1998, Krack2005}, as well as the corresponding Gaussian-type basis-sets, are provided in the appendix.
-The example for instruction is somewhat crude.
-We tried our best at a judicious trade-off between accuracy and speed, so do not forget that a more complete basis set may be necessary for a publication-quality simulation.
+To demonstrate the workflow, we use the standard 32-molecule liquid-water benchmark at ambient conditions ($T=300$~K, $P=1$~bar, $a=9.8528$~\AA) \cite{TDKwater2009}.
+The starting geometry is taken from \texttt{/cp2k/tests/QS/benchmark/H2O-32.inp}, which was equilibrated with the TIP5P force field \cite{MahoneyJorgensen2000}.
+The Goedecker--Teter--Hutter (GTH) pseudopotentials \cite{GTH1996, HGH1998, Krack2005} and the corresponding Gaussian basis sets are reproduced in the Appendix.
+The numerical setup is intentionally modest so that the tutorial remains lightweight; production calculations should repeat the same workflow with basis sets, plane-wave cutoffs, and simulation lengths appropriate to the target observable.